alextanhongpin/evolutionary-architecture/saga.md

 Have a main orchestrator manage the sequence.
 For example, an order delivery system.

-User purchase an item
+- User purchase an item
-Set the status to checkout
+- Set the status to checkout
-User pays an item.
+- User pays an item.
-Check the previous state though the aggregate Id, if exist, Add it as a new entry.
+- Check the previous state though the aggregate Id, if exist, Add it as a new entry.

 The algo is as follow, select all by the same aggregate id, if the I’d exists, query all events.
 For each events, validate the steps.
 Ge the last next step.
 If the current step equals the last next step, check if the validity is okay. add it in.
 Once all the steps have been completed, purge the entries, as it should not be retried.
 How to deal with versioning?
 Store the version in the Database and query them.
 For different version, we may have different state machine acting.

 We can probably use sorted sets to sort the sequence.
 Then compare it.

+## Dealing with long-living transactions in Saga

+What if one of the steps are not immediate, say sendDelivery after payment is confirmed?
+If there are multiple steps behind, we might need to rollback all (or just some) steps to compensate.
+So the logic to rollback the transaction must be independent (hopefully idempotent) and can be invoked anytime.
+Some part of the system needs to keep track of all the previous compensating transaction steps too.

+- which part of the system should have the knowledge?
+- how to deal with versioning?
+- how to ensure if the execution happens only once, or is idempotent?
+- how to ensure the sequence is correct?
+- how to deal with failures when attempting to rollback?